“You broke the rules for us, and it made all the difference.”

 The question sparked a movement.
 And now…

-Join colleagues from around the world from February 26-March 2, 2018, as they participate in a global Breaking the Rules for Better Care week.
-You can tailor the experience to fit your needs — a day, a week, on a unit or department, or throughout the entire organization.
+Organizations could tailor their participation in Breaking the Rules Week to fit their needs — a day, a week, on a unit or department, or throughout the entire organization.

-- Breaking the Rules for Better Care stickers
+Host Your Own Breaking the Rules for Better Care Week

 What happened in response to the simple question back in January 2016?